 Reasons to Become an Engineer

-Pressure to meet net zero means there is an increasing need for ‘green engineers’.
-This need is matched, if not exceeded, across other engineering specialities.
+Pressure to meet net zero targets means there is an increasing need for ‘green engineers’.
+Other engineering specialities match or exceed this demand for new talent.
 As such, the engineering and technology sector is projected to have higher growth than the UK average.
 This, in turn, offers job security and opportunities to specialise in a variety of engineering areas.

-Finally, there is a drive to diversify the engineering sector.
-Not only to meet the skills and labour demands of the future, but to ensure engineers are providing the most innovative and inclusive solutions that benefit all members of society.
-It is the responsibility of the engineering sector to provide routes into the industry and support for traditionally underrepresented demographics.
-However, diversification offers the chance to expand the scope of engineering to benefit traditionally underserved communities, potentially another good reason to become an engineer.
+Finally, the drive to diversify engineering isn't just to meet the skills and labour demands of the future.
+The initiative will also ensure that engineers are providing the most innovative and inclusive solutions.
+It is the responsibility of the engineering sector (and government) to provide routes into the industry and support for traditionally underrepresented demographics.
+However, diversification offers the chance to expand the scope of engineering to the benefit of traditionally underserved communities.
+As such, now is an exciting and rewarding time to work in engineering, which is potentially another good reason to become an engineer.

 Further Information

-PASS Ltd/tester.co.uk is a test equipment, calibration, and training company.
-We strive to provide the training, calibration services, and test equipment solutions engineers and other trade professionals need to work efficiently, easily, and precisely.
+PASS Ltd is a test equipment, calibration, and training company.
+We strive to provide the training, calibration services, and test equipment solutions engineers and other trade professionals need to work efficiently, effectively, and easily.

 To browse our complete range of test equipment, including thermal cameras, acoustic imagers, high voltage tools, and calibration equipment, visit tester.co.uk.